Open-TON/.github/profile/README.md

 7. Tools: Creating a tool for viewing wallet portfolios by addresses or domain, which will provide detailed information about activity, balance, DeFi, NFT tokens and Jettons
 8. Tools: Creating a tool for analyzing NFT collections through smart contract addresses or collection names search: Analysis, Owners, Trades
 9. Tools: Creating a tool for analyzing Jettons through smart contract address or names search: Analysis, Owners, Trades, DEX
+10. Tools: Creating a tool for analyzing DeFi protocols in the TON ecosystem
-10. Tools: Creating a tool for visualizing wallet transactions by address
+11. Tools: Creating a tool for visualizing wallet transactions by address
-11. Dashboard: Creating a tool for creating a personalized monitoring panel for the user with the ability to add all necessary elements from the main panel
+12. Dashboard: Creating a tool for creating a personalized monitoring panel for the user with the ability to add all necessary elements from the main panel
-12. Research: Creating a report page and developing 15 automated forms with data for automatic publication in communities.
+13. Research: Creating a report page and developing 15 automated forms with data for automatic publication in communities.
 Conducting analysis of block microstructure and modeling network dynamics
-13. Academy: Development of a glossary based on the data on the TON blockchain, as well as the preparation of a series of animated videos that explain the features of the TON blockchain and its data
+14. Academy: Development of a glossary based on the data on the TON blockchain, as well as the preparation of a series of animated videos that explain the features of the TON blockchain and its data
-14. Academy: Creating technical tutorials on working with data on the TON blockchain, combining both theoretical and practical aspects, as well as a detailed technical document on working with the API
+15. Academy: Creating technical tutorials on working with data on the TON blockchain, combining both theoretical and practical aspects, as well as a detailed technical document on working with the API
-15. API: Publishing a Block Indexer and a Public API.
+16. API: Publishing a Block Indexer and a Public API.
 Providing the capability to integrate our tools into products based on TON

 ## Tech Stack
 - Typescript, React via Next